dasshiva/blitz/README.md

 Blitz is in a very early stage of development and would really appreciate your suggestions on how to improve further.

+To get an in-depth understanding as to how blitz works, check out the [specification](spec.md)

 Copyright (C) 2023 Shivashish Das

 Licensed under the [MIT License](LICENSE.md)